 St Chariton compiled a strict Rule for his monastery.
 Yearning for solitude, the monk withdrew farther into the desert in order to avoid the praise of men, but he never rejected anyone who sought his spiritual guidance.
 He founded two more monasteries: the Jericho (called the Monastery of St Chariton) and the Souka, which was called “the old Lavra.”
 He also brought many Jews and pagans to the Faith.

-St Chariton compiled a strict rule for his monastery.
-Yearning for solitude, the monk went farther into the desert, but there also he did not reject those who sought his spiritual guidance, and he founded two more monasteries: the Jericho and the Souka, named the “Old Lavra.”
-At the end of his life, St Chariton struggled in a cave on a hill near the Souka monastery, but he did not cease to provide guidance for all three of the monasteries he founded.
+At the end of his life, St Chariton struggled in a cave atop a hill near the Souka monastery, but he did not cease to provide guidance for all three of the monasteries which he founded.
+He fell asleep in the Lord peacefully and at an advanced age on September 28, 350.

 According to Tradition, St Chariton compiled the Office of the Monastic Tonsure.
 St Chariton was buried at the Pharan monastery, in accordance with his last wishes.
 His grace-filled relics were enshrined in the church that had been built on the site of the robbers' cave.